 Think of the first line of your letter as an opening line you'd use if you were approaching s stranger at a party.
 Would you risk addressing the person by the wrong name?
 If she's female, will she enjoy reading a letter that starts with "dear sir?"
 No and no.

 2. Acknowledge your reader before you start rambling on about yourself.

 State the position you'd like to apply for, let the reader know how you found out about it, and then begin explaining why you're right for the job and how your skills and credentials can benefit the company.
 Don't launch into a list of all the things you want, the things you need, the things you've been through, and the things you've decided to be true about the world.

 Language is an art form, even in this context.
 Vary the rhythm of your sentences.
 Intersperse short ones with long ones full of dependent clauses.
 Don't start every sentence with "I." And avoid empty verbs like "had," "has," "is," "was," and "did."
 Replace them with something more specific.

 Only express thoughts, feelings, fears, and desires that come from a true place.
 People are geniuses at discerning false preening, empty babble, and attempts to manipulate.
 You want this job.
 There's nothing wrong with that.
 So flatter only if your flattery is genuine.
 Otherwise, just explain why this position is right for you, and do so in a way that earns calm respect, not an irritated eye roll.

 A strong cover letter starts with the first word

 For more on how to get in the door and win an employer's respect before they reach the end of your first paragraph, visit LiveCareer.
-The site offers interview tips, a database of job search leads, and a sophisticated, easy-to-use Resume Builder and Cover Letter Builder that can help you make a great first impression.
+The site offers interview advice and a sophisticated, easy-to-use Resume Builder and Cover Letter Builder that can help you make a great first impression.